Henry Dewar, 3rd Baron Forteviot

 Henry Evelyn Alexander Dewar, 3rd Baron Forteviot, MBE (23 February 1906 – 25 March 1993), was a Scottish businessman.
-He was the son of John Dewar, 1st Baron Forteviot and Margaret Elizabeth Holland.
+He was the son of John Dewar, 1st Baron Forteviot and Margaret Elizabeth Holland and succeeded in 1947 as Baron Forteviot from his half-brother John who died childless.

 He was invested as a Member of the Order of the British Empire (M.B.E.) in 1943.

-His daughter Caroline married in 1956 James Carnegie, 3rd Duke of Fife, only son of Princess Maud, Countess of Southesk and great-grandson of King Edward VII.
-Henry succeeded in 1947 as Baron Forteviot from his half-brother John who died childless.